Quintor/headless-wordpress-workshop/README.md

 ```

 - Implement the `getPost` method in the API service.
 - The first parameter of `getStaticProps` is a context, this allowes you to get query string values through `context.query`.
+- `getStaticPaths` will be explained when we setup pages.

+### Improve posts on homepage with links

 In `index.tsx` change your list items into links to this new page.
-- `getStaticPaths` will be explained when we setup pages.

-Example link:
+Example link, adjust this example to implement `post.slug` and `post.title.rendered`:

 ```ts
 import Link from 'next/link';